 Buddies In Bad Times Theatre is arguably the world’s longest-running and largest queer theatre, but it’s also a hot spot for a fun night out on the town.
 On Saturday nights, the theatre transforms into “Buddies After Hours,” a wild dance party featuring top-40 tunes, epic drag shows, queer party anthems and DJ performances.
 The best part?
 All bar proceeds benefit the theatre directly, which helps support LGBTQ arts and community programming.

 Located in a heritage building at Adelaide and John, this small nightclub is inside one of the last remaining Victorian-era townhouses in the downtown core.
-Inspired by an early era speakeasy, Parlour is a favourite club for locals looking for cocktails and conversation in a cozy lounge.
+Inspired by an early era speakeasy, Parlour is a favorite club for locals looking for cocktails and conversation in a cozy lounge.
 Its intimate atmosphere, good vibes and quality tunes (scoring points because the DJ spins with real equipment rather than a computer) are appreciated by all.
 The best part of it all?
 There’s no cover charge.

 When you step into the scarlet red lounge, a giant bust of Vladmir Lenin leers back at you.
 Welcome to Pravda, a Russian-inspired vodka bar that houses over 80 of the world’s best vodkas.
 On weekends, Pravda transforms into a bustling nightclub, often home to burlesque dancers, live music or aerialist shows for entertainment.
 The Soviet-inspired cocktails entice but, for a memorable experience, don a fur stole and follow a staff member into the freezer for a private vodka tasting.

 For a guaranteed good time, head to Fly 2.0.
-On three floors, this gargantuan gay night club can hold up to 800 partiers and boasts an array of bash-bolsters, such as go-go dancers, multi-coloured and strobe lights, and a pulsating sound system pumping out the trendiest tunes.
+On three floors, this gargantuan gay night club can hold up to 800 partiers and boasts an array of bash-bolsters, such as go-go dancers, multi-colored and strobe lights, and a pulsating sound system pumping out the trendiest tunes.
 Aside from its reputation as a kickass club, Fly is famous as the fictional club “Babylon” on Showtime’s Queer as Folk.
 Pro-tip: there’s no cover before 11:30pm on Saturday nights.

-Night owls will love Coda, an electrifying dance club in Toronto’s Annex neighbourhood that’s been called “hype AF.”
+Night owls will love Coda, an electrifying dance club in Toronto’s Annex neighborhood that’s been called “hype AF.”
 In a sprawling space, a killer sound system pumps out techno tunes until 5am and the energetic DJs put on an incredible show, avoiding the typical top-40 playlist that dominates other clubs.
 You’ll want to get on the guest list or book a table with bottle service in advance.

 Possibly the king of clubs, Rebel is located in a mammoth 45,000-square-foot building down by the waterfront and gets an A+ for theatrics.
 Inside, there’s a main room, a hip hop room, an EDM room spaced over two floors and a massive 65-foot stage populated by dancers.
-You’ll also encounter costumed performers bogeying in cages and glass boxes, dramatic light shows and ginormous screens projecting mesmerizing digital art.
+You’ll also encounter costumed performers boogeying in cages and glass boxes, dramatic light shows and ginormous screens projecting mesmerizing digital art.
 Book a table to enjoy the spectacle in style.

 Toronto has a club like no other.
 A cross between a gay bar and a Latin club, El Convento Rico “welcomes people from all walks of life” and features a mixed bag of Latin music and top-40 tunes.
 The basement club is renowned for the amazing drag performances that start just after midnight on Friday and Saturday nights.
-Drinks ($5-10) and cover ($15-20) are more affordable than at other Toronto night clubs.
+Drinks and cover charges are more affordable than at other Toronto night clubs.